eugenelin89/rasa/docs/user-guide/setting-up-ci-cd.rst

-If you've made significant changes to your NLU training data (such as adding or splitting intents, or just adding/changing a lot of examples), you should run a full NLU comparison.
+If you've made significant changes to your NLU training data (such as adding or splitting intents, or just adding/changing a lot of examples), you should run a :ref:`full NLU evaluation <evaluating-an-nlu-model>`.
 You'll want to compare the performance of the NLU model without your changes to an NLU model with your changes.
 You can do this by running NLU testing in cross-validation mode, or by training a model on a training set and testing it on a test set.
 If you use the latter approach, it is best to shuffle and split your data every time, as opposed to using a static NLU test set, which can easily become outdated.
 Since this can be a fairly resource intensive test, you can set this test to run only when a certain tag (e.g. "NLU testing required") is present, or only when changes to NLU data or the NLU pipeline were made.

-Code Tests
+Testing Action Code
-##########
+###################

 The approach used to test your action code will depend on how it is implemented.
 Whichever method of testing your code you choose, you should